Financing Your School Year: 4 Simple Steps for Donegal Parents

 Financing Your School Year Donegal

-In order to fund their children’s education, some parents must borrow money for their additional expenditures each year.
+In order to fund their children’s education, some parents may need to borrow money for their additional expenditures each year.
+Not ideal but needs must.

-For this you should shop around; credit unions, banks and An Post Money who currently offer a low Fixed interest rate from 5.9% APR, (correct as of 06/09/2022)
+For this you should shop around; credit unions, banks and An Post Money, I would suggest looking for the provider who offers the lowest fixed interest rate.

 To qualify for a loan, Credit Unions require you to be a member for at least one month and deposit 2.5% of the sum you want to borrow into a Credit Union share account.
 Check with your Credit Union for their terms and conditions.